-Learn and practice likely TOEFL and IELTS vocabulary on the pages below to prepare for either exam-- or for academic study afterward.
+Learn and practice likely TOEFL and IELTS vocabulary to prepare for either exam-- or for academic study afterward.

 On this page you can find:

-• practice with IELTS vocabulary on topics of everyday life, to help you prepare for the speaking and listening tests (as well as for living in English-speaking countries),
+• practice with IELTS vocabulary on topics of everyday life.
+Prepare for the speaking and listening tests and for living in English-speaking countries.

-• academic vocabulary practice for the TOEFL and IELTS and for university study and professional work in English.
+• academic vocabulary practice for the TOEFL and IELTS.
+These words are also important for university study and professional work in English.

 Both sections are arranged with related pages together.
-They generally start with easier vocabulary and then give pages with more difficult words to practice.
+They generally start with easier vocabulary.
+Later links go to pages with more difficult words to practice.

 Both the IELTS & the TOEFL sections will have many pages that can help you prepare for either exam, as well as for university studies and for professional work.

-• Medical Vocabulary (It includes a lot of health and illness vocabulary, as well as words for doctor visits, tests, and treatments.)
+• Medical Vocabulary (words for health and illness, doctor visits, tests, and treatments)

-• Personality Vocabulary (These words are useful for job resumes (CVs) as well as for describing yourself or your friends.)
+• Personality Vocabulary (useful for job resumes/CVs & for describing yourself or your friends.)

-• Emotions.
-(This site has great illustrations of each feeling, as well as brief explanations, a video giving pronunciations, and a link to a crossword puzzle for practice.)
+• Emotions. (great illustrations of each feeling, brief explanations, & a video with pronunciations.
+It links to a crossword puzzle for practice.)